Blue Ridge Companies and the Palladium at Deep River Shopping Center to hold food drive

 Blue Ridge Companies’ properties across the Triad are also accepting donations through the end of July during regular business hours:

-- High Point: Alexandria Park Apartment Homes, 3519 Ramsay St.; Legacy at the Point, 1411-G Bergamot Loop; and Palladium Park Apartments & Annex at the Palladium, 3902 Pallas Way.
+- In High Point: Alexandria Park Apartment Homes, 3519 Ramsay St.; Legacy at the Point, 1411-G Bergamot Loop; and Palladium Park Apartments and Annex at the Palladium, 3902 Pallas Way.

-- Kernersville: Abbotts Creek Apartment Homes, 1000 Abbotts Creek Circle and Davis Gardens Apartments, 422 Mountain View Drive.
+- In Kernersville: Abbotts Creek Apartment Homes, 1000 Abbotts Creek Circle, and Davis Gardens Apartments, 422 Mountain View Drive.